 Born in 1880 in Berlin, Germany, Alfred Wegener was a passionate man in search of the truth.
-While now Alfred Lothar Wegener is most well known for his continental drift hypothesis (1912), which eventually led to the modern science of plate tectonics, he was a great man who, in his lifetime, accomplished many notable feats and achievements.
+Wegener is most well known for his continental drift hypothesis (1912), which eventually led to the modern science of plate tectonics.
+He accomplished many notable feats and achievements in his lifetime.

 Public domain; Courtesy of Wikimedia Commons.

-Receiving his Ph.D. in astronomy in 1905, he went on to pioneer the use of balloons to track weather currents, set a world record by staying up in a hot air balloon for 52 hours with his brother, and gave a series of lectures (Thermodynamik der Atmosphäre) in physics that became the standard meteorology textbook of his day.
+Alfred Wegener received his Ph.D. in astronomy in 1905.
+Wegener was also a brilliant scientist in many fields, including geophysics, meteorology, astronomy, and climatology.
+He pioneered the use of balloons to track weather currents.
+He and his brother set a world record by staying up in a hot air balloon for 52 hours, and gave a series of lectures ("Thermodynamik der Atmosphäre") in physics that became the standard meteorology textbook of his day.

 Then he went on a number of expeditions to Greenland to study arctic air currents, one of which was the first expedition party to ever spend the winter on the mid-Greenland ice.
 From his meteorological observations, he hypothesized the existence of a layer of the atmosphere that would later be discovered and named the ionosphere.

-He was not only fearless in pursuit of his passion, he continued forward on an expedition in -76°F (-60°C) weather, when almost all of the native Greenlanders turned back.
-(Unfortunately this trip caused his death from a heart attack, due to the strain.)
-Wegener was also a brilliant scientist in many fields including geophysics, meteorology, astronomy, and climatology.
+He was not only fearless in pursuit of his passion, he continued forward on an expedition in -76 degrees F (-60 degrees C) weather, when almost all of the native Greenlanders turned back.
+Unfortunately, this trip caused his death from a heart attack, due to the strain.

 Public domain; Courtesy of Wikimedia Commons.

-Alfred Wegener knew that the coastlines must have once met, and had a number of possible explanations.
-But what he put forth as his best explanation, that the continental movement was caused by the centrifugal force of the earth's rotation combined with changes in the angular momentum due to (regular, measurable) changes in the earth's axis tilt, was later proved wrong (the force was too weak to account for the changes) and his other ideas did not yet have enough scientific evidence to test any of them adequately.
+Alfred Wegener hypothesized that the coastlines must have once met, and had a number of possible explanations.
+His best explanation, that the continental movement was caused by the centrifugal force of the earth's rotation combined with changes in the angular momentum due to regular, measurable changes in the earth's axis tilt, was later proved wrong.
+The force was too weak to account for the changes.
+His other ideas did not yet have enough scientific evidence to test any of them adequately.

 Hypothesizing that all the continents had once been one large super-continent that had been broken up and drifted apart, Wegener coined the word "Pangaea" to describe that ancient land, from Greek, meaning "all earth."